 Regardless of what is causing the pimples, most people with sudden and bothersome breakouts want to know how to prevent acne while taking phentermine.
 Here are a few easy ways to reduce your risk of phentermine acne:

-If phentermine acne has already made its unwelcome appearance, you have a couple options to treat breakouts.
-You should continue to practice a consistent, daily skincare routine, but you can also experiment with natural or OTC acne treatments.
-If these solutions are not clearing your acne sufficiently, or your breakouts are severe, talk to a dermatologist for professional help.
+If phentermine acne has already made its unwelcome appearance, you have a couple options to treat breakouts at home.
+You should continue to practice a consistent, daily skincare routine, but you can also experiment with natural or over-the-counter (OTC) acne treatments.
+If these solutions are not clearing your acne, or your breakouts are severe, talk to a dermatologist for professional help.

 While more severe phentermine acne usually requires medical treatment, mild to moderate acne may be manageable with natural, at-home treatments.

-Green tea extract, and specifically its main antioxidant epigallocatechin-3-gallate (EGCG), has also been shown to reduce inflammation and sebum production in acne sufferers [12,13].
-Apply green tea extract directly to phentermine acne breakouts or steep a strong cup of natural green tea and, when cool, apply it to your skin with a fresh cotton ball or spritz bottle.
+Green tea extract, and specifically its main antioxidant epigallocatechin-3-gallate (EGCG), has also been shown to reduce inflammation and sebum production in acne sufferers (

-OTC creams, face washes and treatments can also prove effective in the management of mild phentermine acne.
-Look for a product that contains benzoyl peroxide to help clear your breakout faster .
+OTC creams, face washes and spot treatments can also help manage mild phentermine acne.
+Look for a product that contains benzoyl peroxide to help clear your breakout faster (